 Monthly Weather Summary

-There were the following 'Days of' - snow fell on two days and there was fog on one day -- With 15.8 mm the 21st was the month's wettest day and the highest gust of wind was 44 Mph (2nd, 4+5th) - the mean wind speed was 6.55 mph - there were four air frosts and fifteen ground frosts.
+There were the following 'Days of' - none at all -- With 25.4 mm the 8th was the month's wettest day -- the highest gust of wind was 40 Mph (14th) - the mean wind speed was 3.77 mph.

 A summary and detail of the weather for 2023 can be read here REVIEW OF 2023 and other summaries/articles are also available such as this: But it's meant to be Summer (Summer 2017)